Anil-Kushwaha-2002/Employee-Management-System/README.md

 ```
 ##  Command To Create A Project & An App In Django
-# Command To Create A Project:-
+-- Command To Create A Project:-
 `django-admin startproject nitman`

-# Command To Create An App:-
+-- Command To Create An App:-
 `python manage.py startapp nitapp`
-# where nitman is project name & nitapp is app name
+-- # where nitman is project name & nitapp is app name

-##  Command To Run A Project In Django
-# Command To Run A Project:-
+-- Command To Run A Project:-
 `python manage.py runserver`

 ```